kskels/lab-openshift-workshop/workshop/content/exercises/02-declarative-app-deployment-and-configuration.md

 Please see general information on [labels and selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).

-From more practical view, switch between the namespaces `user2-project1` and `user2-project3` and observe the labels automatically created by OpenShift when applications are deployed via `oc new-app` and the Web UI.
+From more practical view, switch between the namespaces `${OPENSHIFT_USERNAME}-proj1` and `${OPENSHIFT_USERNAME}-proj3` and observe the labels that were automatically created by OpenShift when applications are deployed via `oc new-app` and the Web Console.

 Here are some [common labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) for Kuberentes.